primary

 Biography

-Dr. Saif Al-Kuwari is an Assistant Professor at the College of Science and Engineering at Hamad Bin Khalifa University, and an adjunct Research Assistant Professor at Kindi Center for computing research, Qatar University.
-Dr. Al-Kuwari holds a Bachelor of Engineering in Computers and Networks from the University of Essex, UK (2006), and two PhD's in computer science from the University of Bath, UK (2012) and Royal Holloway, University of London, UK (2012).
+Dr. Saif Al-Kuwari is an associate professor at the College of Science and Engineering and director of the Qatar Center for Quantum Computing (QC2) at Hamad Bin Khalifa University.
+Dr. Saif Al-Kuwari graduated in computers and networks from the University of Essex and has two PhDs in Cryptography and Computational Forensics from the University of Bath and Royal Holloway, University of London

 - Quantum Computing

-- The Graduates platinum prize, 1st Education Excellence Day, 2007, Qatar.
+- 2012; The PhD platinum prize, 5th Education Excellence Day, Qatar.

-- The PhD platinum prize, 5th Education Excellence Day, 2012, Qatar.
+- 2007; The Graduate Platinum prize, 1st Education Excellence Day, Qatar.

 Dr. Mahmood Irtiza Hussain